This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you have a standard smooth rectangular tub and a baby aged 5–10 months who needs back support during bath time.
-Skip it if your tub has texture, jets, or an irregular shape, or if you want easy in/out access.
+Buy this if you have a standard smooth tub and need secure backup support for a baby learning to sit.
+Skip it if your tub has texture or jets, or if portability or mold-free maintenance is a priority.

 Ingenuity Foldaway Bather